 My coach still seemed sure that my experience was perfectly normal and that I could develop the physical ability with persistence.
 Seven weeks ago I had reached 5 seconds.
 I was progressing.
-I started to accept reaching my goal was actually a possibility, even if I still had a lot of work to do to make the possibility a reality.
+I started to accept reaching my goal was a possibility, even if I still had a lot of work to do to make the possibility a reality.
 I have now progressed to a 14-second balance and I’m sure that a 30-second crow is going to happen.

-I am now working at level-one of a five-level process that could take me from press-coffee maker to press-handstands in around 18 months.
+I am now working at level-one of a five-level process that could take me from press-coffee maker to press-handstands in 24 months.
 Hence the crow pose.
 This pose develops the muscles in my hands and arms and the associated neural changes I require to balance on my hands.
-With practice, the support of fellow learners, and the guidance of my coach I am developing the skills that will eventually enable me to do a press handstand.
+With practice, the support of fellow learners, and the guidance of my coach I am developing the skills that will eventually enable me to do a handstand.

 Leadership and management are like handstands in that they are performance arts.
 One can know a lot about the theory but there is no way to develop competence without action and reflection.
 Knowing how to do a handstand is just not enough to be able to do one.
-One must practice and embody the skill.
+One must practise and embody the skill.
 It is the same with leadership, management and business development.

-Practicing leadership and management may mean having the awkward conversations that you tend to put off.
+Practising leadership and management may mean having the awkward conversations that you tend to put off.
 It may mean making requests where you have previously just complained.
 It may mean resolving difficulties in your working relationships.
 It may mean addressing broken promises about the timeliness and quality of work (whether that be your promises to others or others’ promises to you).
 It might be about making decisions and taking a stand for the quality of work and the types of behaviors that are acceptable in your workplace.
 In the broader world, it may be about reflecting deeply on the state of society and taking a stand for the dignity of lives and the kind of society you want to live in.

 What difference would it make to your future in twelve months’ time if you started doing them?

 Joining a movement class helped me to get into action learning to be stronger and more agile and has resulted in the added benefit of my experiencing more vitality and energy at work and at home.
 I have a group of fellow practitioners and a coach who celebrate my progress and offer me feedback.
-They have a perspective on my performance that I cannot access and I value their assessments of what I could do to improve my form.
+They have a perspective on my performance that I cannot access alone and I value their assessments of what I could do to improve my form.
 With the support of this group, I am sticking to my practice even though I often feel uncomfortable and uncoordinated.

 I am inspired by my own progress, I am inspired by other’s progress and I see that my progress inspires others.